 Journal of Korean Neurosurgical Society is the official journal of the Korean Neurosurgical Society, and published bimonthly (1st day of January, March, May, July, September, and November).
 This Journal publishes important papers covering the whole field of neurosurgery, including studies in neuroscience, neurology, and molecular biology.
 Studies on rare cases and technical notes of special instruments or equipment that might be useful to the field of neurosurgical science are also acceptable.
-Papers, to be accepted, will include original work (clinical and laboratory research, 3500 words), case reports (1500 words), technical notes (1500 words), review articles (5000 words), letters to the editor, etc. Review articles can be published upon specific request by the journal.
+Papers, to be accepted, will include original work (clinical and laboratory research, 3500 words), case reports (1500 words), technical notes (1500 words), review articles (5000 words), letters to the editor (1200 words), etc. Review articles can be published upon specific request by the journal.
 Authors can publish special article with the approval from the editorial board.
 Case reports will not be considered for publication without peer review unless it gives new insights into a clinical problem.
 The rarity of disease condition is not a preliminary consideration for review.
 It is strongly recommended for the authors to describe the value of the manuscript to be published in the cover letter.

 It should be assured that authors must not simultaneously submit an identical or similar paper for publication elsewhere.
 Multiple publication is acceptable only in the case of meeting the criteria of Uniform Requirements for Manuscripts Submitted to Biomedical Journals (Ann Intern Med 108 : 258-265, 1988).
 Manuscripts must be prepared in accordance with Uniform requirements for Manuscripts submitted to Biomedical Journal developed by International Committee of Medical Journal Editors (February 2006).